ontop/ontop-website/dev/internals/iq.md

 ## Query nodes

 An IQ is a standard (rooted and ordered) tree representation of a algebraic query expression.
+In terms of implementation, it is based on a projection atom and an `IQTree`.

 The underlying algebra is a compromise between (a fragment of) the SPARQL algebra on the one hand, and the select/project/join/rename/union relational algebra (_RA_ in what follows) with named attributes on the other hand.